Guides

 How to Build a Deep Work Schedule That Actually Holds

-Everyone wants more deep work.
+Everyone wants more deep work time.
 Almost nobody protects it.
-Here is how to build a schedule that defends focus time against meetings and interruption.
+Here's how to build a schedule that defends focus blocks against meetings, interruptions.

 Deep Work Examples: What It Looks Like in Practice